Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ## 6. Install SAP HANA Client in the dev space

-SAP Development Tools https://tools.hana.ondemand.com/#hanatools gives you access to the SAP HANA Client, which developers can use to connect client applications to SAP HANA databases.
+SAP Development Tools https://tools.hana.ondemand.com/#hanatools give you access to the SAP HANA Client, which developers can use to connect client applications to SAP HANA databases.

 You need to agree to the SAP developer license https://tools.hana.ondemand.com/developer-license-3_2.txt to use these tools.

-Download the SAP HANA Client installer to your BAS Dev Space using the following commands in the terminal.
+Download the SAP HANA Client installer to your Dev Space in BAS using the following commands in the terminal.

 ```sh
 wget --no-cookies --header "Cookie: eula_3_2_agreed=tools.hana.ondemand.com/developer-license-3_2.txt" "https://tools.hana.ondemand.com/additional/hanaclient-latest-linux-x64.tar.gz" -O /tmp/hanaclient-latest.tar.gz